themehybrid/hybrid-core/readme.md

 Primarily, Hybrid Core is for me, Justin Tadlock.
 I use it to build all of my [WordPress themes](https://themehybrid.com/themes) at Theme Hybrid, which is my plugin and theme site.

-However, I also maintain it for other theme authors who need a solid framework behind their themes that doesn't force them into certain markup and gives them ultimate flexibility.
+However, I also maintain it for other theme authors who need a solid framework behind their themes.

-### How do I install Hybrid Core?

-The most basic method is to add the framework folder to your theme folder.
-Assuming a folder name of `hybrid-core` (you can name the folder anything), you'd add this code to your theme's `functions.php` file:

-	// Launch the Hybrid Core framework.
-	require_once( trailingslashit( get_template_directory() ) . 'hybrid-core/hybrid.php' );

-That will load and initialize the framework.
-You'll have to learn the ins-and-outs of the framework though to actually make use of it.
-The code itself is very well documented.

-### Where can I find documentation?

-The documentation is handled via Hybrid Core's [wiki](https://github.com/justintadlock/hybrid-core/wiki).
-This is community-contributed documentation that I hope you will add to if you use the framework.

 ### Where can I ask support questions?